GregCaldock/simplestream/README.md

 ```

 ### Run the Postman scripts
-The Postman scripts can be import from `simplestream.postman_collection.json` in the project root
+The Postman script collection can be import from `simplestream.postman_collection.json` in the project root

+The Postman Environment can be found at `simplestream.postman_environment.json`

 The channel, timetable and programme UUID's are generated when the database is seeded.

-Browse to http://127.0.0.1:8000/channels to get a channel's UUID to use.

-Browse to http://127.0.0.1:8000/channels/<CHANNEL_UUID>/2020-09-02/timezone/CET to get a programme's UUID to use.
+Use Postman to get the channels response and update the channel_id environment variable with one of the returned UUIDs.

+Use Postman to get the timetable response ans update the programme_id environment variable with one of the programme's UUIDs